missybarringer/Bamazon/README.md

     * Add New Product

-  * If a manager selects `View Products for Sale`, the app should list every available item: the item IDs, names, prices, and quantities.
+  * If a manager selects `View Products for Sale`, the app lists every available item: the item IDs, names, prices, and quantities.

-  * If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.
+  * If a manager selects `View Low Inventory`, then it lists all items with an inventory count lower than five.

-  * If a manager selects `Add to Inventory`, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+  * If a manager selects `Add to Inventory`, your app displays a prompt that will let the manager "add more" of any item currently in the store.

-  * If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.
+  * If a manager selects `Add New Product`, it allows the manager to add a completely new product to the store.
 ____________________________________
 ## License
 *This product is licensed under the MIT License (MIT).